-The Nave is divided into four bays with columns in a Perpendicular style.
-Make sure you look up to the panelled 15th century roof.
-The tie beams are supported by carved stone corbels representing angels and the tie beam bosses are decorated with carved wooden angels, each one different.
+The Nave is divided into four bays with columns in the Perpendicular style.
+The tie-beams of the panelled 15th century roof are supported by carved stone corbels representing angels and the tiebeam bosses are decorated with carved wooden angels, each one different.
 There are more carved wooden angels at each end of the intermediate roof beams.
+Originally painted, some of the angels retain traces of this.

 The 15th century pews have fine poppy heads and simple panelled tracery on their ends.
-One unusual feature is the reservation of seats for parishioners from nearby parishes, such as Hinton Charterhouse and Southstoke, hand written on some of the pew backs.
-Based upon the style of writing, these inscriptions probably date from the 18th century and firmly segregate the congregation, with the seats for the men on the right side of the aisle and for the women on the left.
+One unusual feature is the reservation of seats for parishioners from the parishes in the Wellow Hundred, including Hinton Charterhouse and Southstoke.
+Hand written on some of the pew backs, these inscriptions probably date from the 17th or 18th century and firmly segregate the congregation, with the seats for the men on the right side of the aisle and for the women on the left

 Also dating from the 18th century are the beautiful, trident candelabra, which are still used on special occasions.
-In 2009, thanks to a grant from The Pilgrim's Trust, the seats of many of the pew benches were made deeper and more comfortable by adding new oak tops, resting on the originals, and new cushions.
+In 2009, thanks to a grant from The Pilgrim's Trust, the seats of many of the pew benches more comfortable by One seat reserved for males from Hinton adding new oak tops, resting on the originals, and new cushions.